RhettRoseman/reading-me/README.md

 THEN you will see "Success!" and will have generated a README file

 ## Author
-RhettRoseman
+RHETTROSEMAN
+Rhett

 ## Technologies
-node.js
-JSON
-node.js
+HTML,CSS,JavaScript,node.js,express.js,Web API,Server API,JSON

-## Links
+## Questions
-github.com/RhettRoseman
+github.repo/githubusername

 ## Preffered Method of contact
 telekinesis

+## Tests
+undefined